 Paul Rumsey is founder of KJAZZ Radio UK he has an extensive entertainment industry background from his time in Los Angeles where he produced and hosted local radio and TV shows among other activities.
 Rumsey was born in Orange, Orange County, California but grew up in Alton England.
 He is the son of an American Father and English Mother.
-Since the late 80’s Rumsey has followed two career streams the entertainment industry, which until he started KJAZZ UK he had retired from and an ongoing IT career, most recent highlight from that is co-authoring a book on Disaster Avoidance for small business which was published in Oct 2015.
+Since the late 80’s Rumsey has followed two career streams the entertainment industry, which until he started KJAZZ UK he had retired from and an ongoing IT career, including co-authoring a book on Disaster Avoidance for small business which was published in Oct 2015.

 As a teenager Rumsey volunteered during his summer holidays from school to work as a music teacher for the Elizabeth Johnson Organization where he taught approximately 40 exchange students from Yugoslavia, Italy, France and Germany.
 He also worked for the Alton Archaeological society working on local site excavations.

 Rumsey has a fondness for nature and became a member of the Hampshire and IOW Naturalist Trust as a boy.
 He used to keep slow worms, nurse sick hedgehogs and had a rather odd fungus collection and did a show and tell at school with a dead rat which he had in a shoe box.

 As a teenager Rumsey started DJ-ing at local small clubs being kinda shy he found this was a great icebreaker with the girls.
 Upon leaving college he built a successful local Disco business (thanks to a friend we shall call Roger) and pursued a broadcasting career with Radio Caroline as their ‘Roadshow’ DJ (Ross Revenge era).